laurenk104/Flixster/README.md

 * [x] Allow users to see and select similar movies in the details view.
 * [x] Apply scrollability on the details view, in case the content overflows the screen view.
+* [x] Let users make ratings directly to the database.

 ## Video Walkthrough